equinixmetal-archive/api-docs/docs/000-intro.md

 However, if you're interested in acting on resources in the `organizations` collection, it doesn't make sense to make a separate API call to retrieve each organization.
-Instead, you can specify which collections you'd like to be included using the `expand` parameter.
+Instead, you can specify which collections you'd like to be included using the `include` parameter.

-    /user?expand=organizations
+    /user?include=organizations

 will return